Young man taking photo with professional digital camera, focus on hand and lens

 It’s easy to send photos that fail to inspire editors and result in a PR campaign being spiked.

-So, in this short article I answer these queries that I hear from clients and reveal five important elements of a good PR image.
+So, in this short article I answer the above queries and reveal five important facets of a good PR image.

-I hope this advice will help you secure the media coverage you need.
+And I hope this advice will help you to secure the media coverage you need.

 ADVERTISING executive Fred Barnard was the first person to coin the phrase, “a picture is worth a thousand words”.

-All media output – whether on social media feeds or magazine pages, in TV segments or bloggers’ review posts – ultimately comes down to a balance of words and pictures.
+All media output – whether on social media feeds or magazine pages, in TV segments or bloggers’ reviews – ultimately comes down to a balance of words and pictures.

-Good images bring copy to life.
-They attract readers and viewers to news reports and feature pieces, grabbing audience attention before written or spoken content can.
-They also often include additional information not contained in associated written content.
+They bring copy to life.
+They attract readers and viewers to news reports and feature pieces, grabbing audience attention before accompanying written or spoken content.
+They also often include additional information not found elsewhere in reports.

 Journalists, editors and publishers often weigh up the merit of a story based on the existence, and quality, of accompanying images too.

-In print media, a strong image can make the difference between seeing your PR news presented as a text-only ‘nib’, ‘stick’, ‘leg’ or ‘anchor’ piece, or as a page lead story or double page spread (DPS).
+In print media, a strong image can make the difference between seeing your PR news presented as smaller text-only ‘nib’, ‘stick’, ‘leg’ or ‘anchor’ pieces, or as a page lead story or double page spread.

-Good images also generate picture credits and picture captions containing mentions of your business and brand.
+Used images also generate picture credits for businesses, providing they captured them.
+Picture captions can also contain mentions of your brand.

-In turn, this allows media outlets to sell more advertising space on those website pages.
+Editors need more images to break up less copy so audiences remain engaged with pages they read online.
+In turn, this allows media outlets to sell more advertising space on those web pages.

-For all of these reasons, submitting good images is utterly vital to the success of PR campaigns.
+For all of these reasons, submitting strong images that editors want to use becomes pretty vital to the success of PR campaigns.

 STORYTELLING WITH PHOTOGRAPHS

 Photos needed by the media differ significantly from those taken for advertising and other commercial purposes.
-This is especially important to remember when generating images for public relations campaigns.
+Keep this to the front of your mind when generating images for public relations campaigns.

-Public relations photos must reflect and illustrate the story you are submitting to media.
-They must contain and depict a narrative that corresponds the one contained in the words of your news release, pitch or PR campaign.
+Public relations photos must illustrate the story you’re submitting to media.
+They must depict a narrative that corresponds the one contained in the words of your news release, story, pitch or PR campaign.

-Gaining an understanding and appreciation of how to tell stories in images, and what constitutes news and feature photography, will improve your chances of submitting a successful PR campaign.
+Learning how to tell stories in images, and what constitutes ideal news and feature photography, will improve your chances of successfully submitting PR work to journalists.

 Images created for PR must do the following five things: